-We endeavour to keep additional costs at a level which is mindful of the financial resources of families.
-To help families, an automatic payment arrangement can be put in place which allows for gradual repayments of costs such as uniform, stationery and subject contributions.
-A deposit of \$85 is required on signing up for AP; once you are signed up to our system we will issue you with purchase cards.
-Payments can be made either weekly, fortnightly or monthly at minimum amounts of: Weekly - \$20, Fortnightly \$40, Monthly \$75, and are to be paid up by end of October.
-Any outstanding fees from the previous year are to be paid before a new AP is set up.
+We endeavour to keep additional costs and fees at a level which is mindful of the financial resources of families.
+To help families, an automatic payment arrangement can be put in place which allows for gradual repayments of costs such as subject contributions and sports fees.
+A 10% deposit is required on signing up for AP.
+Payments can be made either weekly, fortnightly or monthly at minimum amounts of \$20 per week.
+The above is payment options through Hauraki Plains College only.